 I have debts from a business.
 I don't have much income, but my spouse has a good job.
 Should I file for bankruptcy?

 If creditors can collect from jointly owned assets, bankruptcy might be a good way to protect those assets.
-However, your spouse's income will be included in various bankruptcy calculations, which might make it harder to qualify for Chapter 7 bankruptcy and might affect how much you must pay to unsecured creditors in Chapter 13 bankruptcy.
+However, your spouse's income will be included in the bankruptcy, which might make it harder to qualify for Chapter 7 bankruptcy and might affect how much you must pay to unsecured creditors in Chapter 13 bankruptcy.

-If you and your spouse are faced with this situation, filing bankruptcy may be a good option for you, assuming you meet the eligibility requirements.
-You spouse does not have to file bankruptcy with you, and probably shouldn't, especially if she has little or no debts of her own.
+Filing for bankruptcy might be a good option for you, assuming you meet the eligibility requirements.
+Your spouse doesn't have to file bankruptcy with you, and probably shouldn't, especially if she has little or no debts of her own.

-Although you must normally include your nonfiling spouse's income in the Chapter 7 means test or in the calculation of disposable income on Form 22C for a Chapter 13 bankruptcy, you may be able to make certain deductions that might help you pass the means test or lower your disposable income.
-This is called the marital adjustment deduction.
-Through it, you can deduct certain of your spouse's personal expenses that she pays with her own separate income, and exclude that part of her income that is not used to support your household.
+Although you must include your nonfiling spouse's income, you might be able to take deductions and pass the means test or lower your disposable income.
+The marital adjustment deduction allows you to deduct some of your spouse's personal expenses if they're paid with her own separate income.
+You can exclude that portion because it isn't used to support your household.

 For more information on how this works, read The Marital Adjustment Deduction on the Means Test.

 |Take our bankruptcy quiz to identify potential issues and learn how to best proceed with your bankruptcy case.|